 “It’s certainly not the first knockback in my career, I went down to non-league and came back stronger, and that’s my philosophy in life.

 “It was the same when I got injured (he ruptured his Achilles last season and was out for 10 months).
-I said when I came back I wanted to be better, fitter and stronger than I was before and that’s the challenge.
+I said when I came back I wanted to be better, fitter and stronger than I was before and that’s

 “Football keeps moving forward so we need to keep evolving as players.”